 BDSpro is typically used on HIPPI because of its high performance (consult the IRIS HIPPI Administrator's Guide for information on installing and configuring a HIPPI network).
 If BDSpro testing shows inadequate performance, network problems might be the cause.
-In this case, you can use the ttcp test program (see the ttcp(1) reference page) to verify that the network is functioning properly. ttcp is a client/server program that moves data between systems and reports performance results.
+In this case, you can use the ttcp test program to verify that the network is functioning properly. ttcp is a client/server program that moves data between systems and reports performance results.